Restoration-USU/Ecohydraulics/Modules/TempGPP.md

 ---

 # Background
 Temperature and stream production (e.g. food) are extremely influential to the behavior, growth, and survival of fishes.
 Temperature and invertebrates are also very synthetic responses to stream geomorphology, hydrology, and nearside stream vegetation.
-As such, they can be heavily influenced by land use and stream restoration, and may be a source of impairment that we may be able to mitigate.
+As such, they can be heavily influenced by land use and stream restoration, and can be impaired by anthropogenic impacts that we may be able to mitigate.
 Because of their importance, we first describe some of the basic drivers of these two variables and then review models to extrapolate this information across large spatial scales.
 ------
 # Resources